Richmond, VA United States

 Ensure the School’s commitment to diversity, inclusion and belonging is well-represented and articulated

 Actively and joyfully participate in the School community via events, professional development days and the normal calendar of School events

 Qualifications and Key Skills:

-- Commitment to diversity, community, and inclusion in school communities, as expressed in the School’s Diversity and Inclusion Statement
+A clear commitment to diversity, community and inclusion in school communities, as expressed in the St. Christopher’s Diversity and Inclusion Statement.